-Developing safe automation takes time.
-Currently, our focus is on reducing fatalities and serious injuries.
-However, as our technology progresses, automation will become so reliably and predictably safe that virtually any collision can be avoided.
+Right now, we focus on reducing fatalities and serious injuries.
+But as technology progresses, will automation become so safe virtually any collision can be avoided?

 We’ll raise an extra glass when automation can prevent fender-benders or even the slightest scratch, which, incidentally, account for a much more significant economic loss than more severe outcomes.
 For now, though, our priority is making cars and roads safer.

 But this transformation is slow, particularly considering that low- and middle-income countries typically bear the brunt of the issue.
-According to the World Health Organization (WHO), despite having around 60% of the world’s vehicles, these countries experience 93% of all road fatalities.
+According to the WHO, despite having around 60% of the world’s vehicles, these countries experience 93% of all road fatalities.
 Moreover, these nations tend to have many pedestrians, bicycles, and motorcycles, which pose substantial technical challenges for AD systems.
-In some locations, highway automation is just around the corner, but solving more complex traffic environments globally won’t happen overnight.
+In some locations, highway automation is happening or is just around the corner, but solving more complex traffic environments globally will take time.

 However, when the technology eventually becomes mature, scalable, affordable, and accessible enough – when a critical mass of vehicles globally are equipped with the right software – the automotive industry will have an unprecedented opportunity to reduce the number of car-related accidents radically.
-But we have to spend a lot of money and time to develop it first.
+But we need to spend a lot of money and time developing it first.

 It’s important not to look at this as a race.

 Concerns about the industry’s rush to get self-driving vehicles to market are constantly being reported.
-It’s easy to find coverage of incidents involving autonomous vehicles (especially robotaxis), and more accidents will happen as companies struggle to take their offers to impatient consumers.
-There are many stakeholders with a vested interest in this highly promising enterprise.
+It’s easy to find coverage of incidents involving autonomous vehicles (especially but not limited to robotaxis), and more accidents will happen as companies struggle to take their offers to impatient consumers.
+Many stakeholders have a vested interest in this highly promising, high-risk enterprise, and when it comes to safety, you’re just a faux pas away from a costly recall.
+The path to safe automation is turning out to be more of a marathon than a sprint.
+(A marathon laced with frequent, mind-blowing technological leaps, but a marathon all the same.)

 Indeed, technological advancements in the car industry need time.
 Just consider what it took to get here.
 Safety development in the automotive industry has come a long way since the 1950s when carmakers first started focusing on safety.
 That’s when they began setting safety targets, analyzing data, and designing ways to prevent accidents and injuries.
 They even formed teams to investigate crashes and understand how injuries happened.

 Still, there were notable improvements in road safety.
 For example, Volvo reported a significant decrease in injuries from 1970 to the following 30 years.
-Revolutionary safety features like seat belts and airbags became essential elements of car safety, reducing the risk of death from head-on collisions by 61%, according to the U.S. National Highway Traffic Safety Administration.
+According to the U.S. National Highway Traffic Safety Administration, revolutionary safety features like seat belts and airbags became essential elements of car safety, reducing the risk of death from head-on collisions by 61%.
 This technology kept people inside the car safe.

-A groundbreaking feature of this new active safety technology is its ability to extend protection not only to those inside the car but also to those outside of it.
+A groundbreaking feature of this new active safety technology was the ability to extend protection not only to those inside the car but also to those outside it.
 For example, a modern lidar-based solution – which employs lasers to measure distance, providing depth information while cameras offer high resolution – enables a car to detect objects in its surroundings up to 250 meters away.
-Impressively, it performs its duties equally well during the night as in daylight.
-This extraordinary ability to identify pedestrians, their dogs, and other “objects” from a considerable distance, even in darkness, allows us to avoid a dangerous situation entirely instead of desperately slamming the brakes.
+Impressively, it performs its duties equally well in darkness as in daylight.
+This extraordinary ability to identify pedestrians, their dogs, and other “objects” from a considerable distance allows us to avoid a dangerous situation entirely instead of desperately slamming the brakes.

 As this tech advances and becomes more widely available, it’s expected to save many lives.
 That’s fantastic progress.